glowkeeper/glowkeeper.github.io/README.md

 - the Markdown file beneath `src/content/`.

 The same configuration drives the main menu, subsection menus, section landing-page links, build-time Markdown rendering, and static route generation.
 This keeps navigation and available pages aligned.

+The registry summaries also supply each content page's HTML description and social-preview copy.
+Keep them concise but specific: they are shown by search engines and when a page is shared on services that read Open Graph metadata.

 During the build, `src/app/utils/markdown.ts` reads each route's registered Markdown file from `src/content/`. `src/app/components/ContentPage.tsx` passes that content to `Page.tsx`, which renders it using `react-markdown` with GitHub Flavoured Markdown enabled through `remark-gfm`.
 The completed article is written into the exported HTML; the source Markdown is not deployed or fetched by the browser.